hubgit122/Quantitative-Analysis/README.md

 >Basic libraries about the updating, storing, and calculating of the stock data

 - ssq.stock.analyser
-> Provide a traverse framework by defining a base class `ssq.stock.analyser.Analyser` with *evaluate* and *scan* methods to facilitate the procedure of evaluating the grade of the stocks given the query formula and traversing over all the stocks.
+> Provide a enumeration framework by defining a base class `ssq.stock.analyser.Analyser` with *evaluate* and *scan* methods to facilitate the procedure of evaluating the grade of the stocks given the query formula and traversing over all the stocks.
 > There are also a few of example classes inheriting from the base class.
 Among them, there are utilities for accessing various kinds of databases.
 > The core executor of the formula, `ssq.stock.analyser.Interpretor` is also inherited from the base class.